Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/hybridMethod.rst

 		State of the spacecraft at arrival.

 	- :literal:`initialCoStates`
-		Vector containing the values of each of the Modified Equinoctial Elements costates at departure.
+		Vector containing the values of each of the MEE costates at departure.

 	- :literal:`finalCoStates`
-		Vector containing the values of each of the Modified Equinoctial Elements costates at arrival.
+		Vector containing the values of each of the MEE costates at arrival.

 	- :literal:`maximumThrust`
 		Maximum thrust magnitude.
 The thrust model used in the hybrid method based on the optimal control theory is defined as a so-called "bang-bang" thrust model: the magnitude of the thrust vector is equal to either 0 or the maximum thrust value.